xpack/web-doxygen/website/docs/api/classes/dotfilepatcher.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>Check if a reference to a SVG figure can be written and do so if possible.</p>
+Check if a reference to a SVG figure can be written and do so if possible.

-<p>Returns FALSE if not possible (for instance because the SVG file is not yet generated).</p>
+Returns FALSE if not possible (for instance because the SVG file is not yet generated).

-<p>Declaration at line 48 of file <a href="/web-doxygen/docs/api/files/src/dotfilepatcher-h">dotfilepatcher.h</a>, definition at line 582 of file <a href="/web-doxygen/docs/api/files/src/dotfilepatcher-cpp">dotfilepatcher.cpp</a>.</p>
+Declaration at line 48 of file <a href="/web-doxygen/docs/api/files/src/dotfilepatcher-h">dotfilepatcher.h</a>, definition at line 582 of file <a href="/web-doxygen/docs/api/files/src/dotfilepatcher-cpp">dotfilepatcher.cpp</a>.

 <div class="doxyProgramListing">